Webeleon/-Building-a-mongodb-migration-system-for-NestJS-with-mongoose/README.md

 };
 ```

-I had some troubles with `ts-node/register` in migrate command line.
+I had some trouble with `ts-node/register` in migrate command line.
 This little helper solved my transpilation errors!
 Do the same! now! do it!
 ```js